HermanL02/WarwickUniversity-Notes/Koii/Task whitelisted.md

 Begin by testing your task on your local environment to ensure it functions correctly.

 ### 2. Test with Friends
-Click on **Add Task > + Advanced** to add your task to the list, then share it with friends for further testing and feedback.
+Share it with friends for further testing and feedback.

 ### 3. Apply for Whitelisting
 To have your task appear on the whitelisted tasks list, take the following actions: